burger

 You can swap ever-evolving for another adjective like ever-changing or ever-increasing.
 Alternatively, you might see rapidly evolving or rapidly changing.

-In any case, if you see the construction In today’s [optional adverb + adjective] world, chances are you’re reading either an English-as-a-foreign-language textbook or an AI output.
+In any case, if you see the construction In today’s [optional adverb + adjective] world, chances are you’re reading either an English-as-a-foreign-language textbook or an AI content writing output.

-Which means unless you’re studying for Cambridge English exams, it’s most likely the latter.
+Unless you’re studying for Cambridge English exams, it’s most likely the latter.
+And human insight is not so easily fooled.

 Free guide